Hopefully we can answer a few of your questions.

 Yes, Landis is dog-friendly and welcomes well-behaved leashed dogs.
 Please be sure to clean up after your pets.
 Two waste stations with pick-up bags are located on the grounds for your convenience.

 Absolutely.
-In fact, our trails are home to the annual Landis Forest Run, a 5K race second to none.
+In fact, our trails are home every August to the annual Landis Forest Run, a 5K race second to none.

 The Arboretum conducts plant sales twice a year, in May and September.
 We have a large selection of native plants, flowers, shrubs, trees, vegetables, and herbs, including many plants that are Landis-grown.
-Plus, we open up our used bookshop (a real treasure), sell homemade baked goods you can’t resist, and offer free accessible guided tours and mini-workshops.
+Plus, we open up our Bar and Nobles, our bookstore in the barn (a real treasure) and sell homemade baked goods you can’t resist.
+We always have plant experts on the sales floor to answer your gardening questions.

 Definitely.
 There’s always something new at Landis.
 We’ve added the Waterfall Trail, a moderate to difficult trail with plenty of elevation loss and gain.
 It begins at the furthest point of the Ancient Forest Trail, and ultimately brings hikers to the Charleston State Forest.
 This stunning,wooded trail includes several small waterfalls and a giant bitternut hickory tree.